 B.S.
 2008, University of Rhode Island, Biological Sciences

 I am interested in assessing the effectiveness of protected areas systems in achieving conservation objectives.
 My current research focuses on the interactions between human activity and biodiversity conservation in a high altitude biosphere reserve.
 I am particularly interested in understanding how traditional livestock grazing systems affect the distribution of medium and large mammals in the tropical Andes.
-I am a trainee in the NSF-IGERT Applied Biodiversity Sciences Program and a Texas A&M Merit Fellow , and the recipient of an InterAmerican Development Foundation Fellowship and a Fulbright-Hays Fellowship.
+I am a trainee in the NSF-IGERT Applied Biodiversity Sciences Program, a Texas A&M Merit Fellow , and the recipient of an InterAmerican Development Foundation Fellowship and a Fulbright-Hays Fellowship.

 B.A.
 2016, Universidad de Puerto Rico -Humacao

-I am a first graduate student pursuing a Wildlife and Fisheries Sciences Master degree.
+I am a second year graduate student pursuing a Wildlife and Fisheries Sciences Master degree.
 I hold a BS. degree in Wildlife Management from the University of Puerto Rico – Humacao.
 I am primarily interested in tropical ecology, conservation biology, and endangered species ecology.
 I have been doing research related to the Leptonycteris nivalis and agave pollination corridor in northern Mexico.

 Nicolette (Nikki) Roach